 Testicular cancer and the lymph nodes

-Sometimes testicular cancer can spread to lymph nodes (glands) at the back of the tummy.
+Sometimes testicular cancer can spread to lymph nodes at the back of the tummy (abdomen).
 These are called the retroperitoneal lymph nodes.

 We have more information about testicular cancer and the lymph nodes.

-Testicular cancer is a general term for all types of testicular cancer.
-Most of these cancers develop from germ cells in the testicles.
-So they are also sometimes called germ cell tumours (GCTs).
+Testicular cancer is the general term used for all types of testicular cancer.
+Most testicular cancers develop from cells in the testicles called germ cells.
+They are also called germ cell tumours (GCTs).

 There are 2 main types of testicular germ cell tumours:

 - non-seminomas – they usually affect those aged 15 to 35.